hananemoussa/symbolic-regression/README.md

 # Evolutionary Search with Reinforcement Learning for Data-driven Discovery

-This repository is a fork of the official repository corresponding to the paper:
+This reporsitory hosts the code for Hanane Moussa's CSE6521 class project at the Ohio State University.
+It is a fork of the official repository corresponding to the paper:

 > **Algorithm Discovery With LLMs: Evolutionary Search Meets Reinforcement Learning**
 > Anja Surina, Amin Mansouri, Lars Quaedvlieg, Amal Seddas, Maryna Viazovska, Emmanuel Abbe, Caglar Gulcehre